jevetts1/second-year-notes/22008-algorithms-complexity/27-hash-tables.md

 - Create new array
 - Rehash every item in the old array

-Amortized complexity doesn't change, when using strategies like the doubling size strateg.
+Amortized complexity doesn't change, when using strategies like the doubling size strategy.

 ## Open Addressing